awsdocs/aws-elemental-mediapackage-user-guide/doc_source/asset-create-access.md

 # Asset Access Fields<a name="asset-create-access"></a>

 The following fields describe how AWS Elemental MediaPackage accesses the source content in your Amazon S3 bucket\.
 MediaPackage must have permissions to access the bucket\.
-To create an IAM role with the right permissions, see [Allowing AWS Elemental MediaPackage to Access Amazon S3](setting-up-create-trust-rel.md)\.
+To create an IAM role with the right permissions, see [Allowing AWS Elemental MediaPackage to Access Other AWS Services](setting-up-create-trust-rel.md)\.

 ****Amazon S3 bucket name****
 The Amazon S3 bucket holds the source content that AWS Elemental MediaPackage ingests and packages for playback\.
 Do one of the following: